 July 5, 2017 | Vicki Christiansen

-Vicki Christiansen is Deputy Chief for State and Private Forestry at the U.S. Forest Service in Washington, DC.
+Vicki Christiansen is Chief of the U.S. Forest Service; at the time of this interview, she was Deputy Chief for State and Private Forestry in Washington, DC.
 Vicki started out as a wildland firefighter, which began her 26-year career with the Washington State Department of Natural Resources, including state forester both in Washington and in Arizona.
 On today’s show, Vicki provides career advice and leadership insights with an emphasis on communication, developing one’s team, and building communities.
 She says that it’s all about connecting people together and working as a unit to create change and progress.

 [1:05] A quick intro about Vicki’s background.

 [3:15] How did Vicki get started in forestry?

 [7:10] Vicki has never been the one to have a perfect plan, but she always made herself get out of her comfort zone.